-— Read and listen to the Bible being read at the same time; also, A. R. Wells, 1908, shares a (self-application) “tiny meditation” on each chapter.
+— Read and listen to the Bible being read at the same time; also, A. R. Wells, 1908, shares a (self-application) “tiny meditation” on each chapter (note that some words from some comments are missing).

 121/365 Lamb by LeahLikesLimon

-Click for a brief summary of the book of Psalms.
+Click for a brief easy English summary of the book of Psalms.

 1) Read the “tiny meditation” before and/or after you read the Bible chapter to help make a self-appllication of the scriptures read.